Sago Palm (Cycas revoluta) Indoor Care, Propagation and Common Growing Issues

 Watering

-Water Sago Palm liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings and keep the soil moderately moist.
+Water Sago Palm liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings and keep the soil moderately moist.

 Significantly, reduce watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.